 Well, LED technology is by far the most efficient luminaire on the market today.
 By switching from fluorescent to LED, you will be able to realize a 30% reduction in electric energy consumption associated with your tube lights.

-As for you parking lot , exterior walls of your school and sports fields, you can make the switch away from technologies like metal halide or HPS over to LED and realize every greater energy savings by up to 75%!
+Parking lots, exterior walls and sports fields can make the switch away from technologies like metal halide, high pressure sodium and fluorescent lighting to LED and realize every greater energy savings by up to 75%!
 Talk about a lot of energy being reduced.

 2. Install occupancy sensors